 Organic farming is gaining popularity across the globe, and its proportion of land continues to expand each day.
 Its market value is consistently on the rise.
 According to IFOAM (World of Organic Agriculture - Statistics and Emerging Trends, 2015), there are approximately 43.1 million hectares of certified organic farmland across 170 nations, up from 160 million (hectares) in 2010.
 The largest areas for organic farming are in Europe (11.5 million hectares) and Oceania (17.3 million hectares).
 In addition, Latin America has 6.6 (million hectares), Asia has (3.4 million hectares), North America has (3 million hectares), and Africa has (1.2 million hectares).
 Australia, the US, and Argentina are the nations with the biggest organic areas.
 Nearly 80% of the markets and output of organic agriculture are located in developing nations, as is a fifth of all agricultural land.
 The area of land used for organic farming has increased significantly in North America, Europe, Asia, and Oceania in recent years.
 The USDA and the Euro Zone have acknowledged that the NPOP's production and certification guidelines for raw plant products are comparable to their own (Kumar, 2019).

 Figure 4: Global Organic Farmland Area

-Table 1: Countries with the largest numbers of organic producers
+Table 1: Countries with the largest numbers of organic producers ()